kathrynvomerosantos/ed/_texts/grasshopper.md

 ---
+layout: poem
-title: Of the Ant and the Grasshopper
+title: Of the Ant and Grashopper
+author: John Ogilby
+source: 1668 EEBO copy
 ---

 **FAB.
 XII.
 Of the Ant and Grashopper.**